 Summer is the season of FREE in NYC—and here it comes.
-There's no-cost fun everywhere you turn, from festivals, parades, and concerts, to kayaking, and fireworks.
-With the public school break upon us, and the kids are itching to play, we've rounded up FREE things for families to do every single day of summer vacation.
-Starting with Thursday, June 29 and running all thr way through Wednesday, September 6, 2017, we've compiled the best free children's entertainment in NYC all summer!
+There's no-cost fun everywhere you turn, from festivals, outdoor movies, and concerts, to kayaking and fireworks.
+With the public school break upon us, and the kids itching to play (and swim), we've rounded up FREE things for families to do every single day of summer vacation.
+Starting with Wednesday, June 27 and running all the way through Wednesday, September 5, 2018, we've compiled the best FREE things to do with kids in NYC all summer!

 Many events in this listing occur on multiple dates, so be sure to read through the entire description.
 We’ve also rounded up a number of anytime activities your family can try all season long.
 Whatever you end up doing in the city this summer, there's only one rule: Have fun out there.

 Free Things to Do in June & July 2018

 See free August events I See free September events l See free anytime events